Blisto91/dxvk-wiki/Driver-support.md

 ## AMDVLK ([#578](https://github.com/doitsujin/dxvk/issues/578))
 - Make sure to run the latest version available.
 Before reporting issues with this driver, please confirm that the same issue also exists on the RADV driver.

+## AMDGPU PRO
+- The Vulkan driver version shipping with the 18.30 driver package is outdated and will not work with DXVK.

 ## Windows drivers
 - Unsupported.
 Any issues that are exclusive to Windows will be ignored.